act-rules/act-rules.github.io/_rules/html-page-title-2779a5.md

 #### Passed Example 2

-This page `title` element is for the entire page, including content in the `iframe` without its own `title`.
+This page has a `title` element that is for the entire page, including content in the `iframe` without its own `title`.

 ```html
 <html>